• Skip to about

 An open-source logic digital simulator built for the web

-last updated September 23, 2024 at 1:02 PM UTC98 stars
+last updated October 31, 2024 at 2:31 AM UTC99 stars

 Logossim was a result of my undergraduate thesis on Computer Engineering.
 As the name implies, Logisim— an acclaimed logic circuit simulation software — was a big inspiration for this project.